mikeymicrophone/ascent/README.md

 ### The Scent: Simulating Complex Preferences

 When voters have access to multiple votes, and multiple candidates, you can start to see a lot of detail about their preferences.
-The candidates can see those preferences, and factor them into a sophisticated understanding of the role they seek.
+The candidates can see those preferences, and factor them into a sophisticated approach of the role they can play.

 If we can use the Ascent system to simulate how many groups of voters with different preferences can combine to create a result, it may be useful.